rstefan1/bimodal-multicast/README.md

 This is an implementation of the Bimodal Multicast Protocol written in GO.

 Currently can only sync string messages.
-This will be improved in the following versions.
+This will be improved in v0.2.

 ## Overview